JESIII/Stock-Advizir/README.md

 # Stock Advizir

 This app trains a machine learning model to infer if a user should buy, sell, or hold a stock.
-It is accompanied by a script to "paper-trade" a stock to test the model.
+It is accompanied by a script to "paper trade" a stock to test the model.

 ## Data
 The data was partially gathered from [Yahoo Finance](https://finance.yahoo.com/) and [the Nasdaq](https://www.nasdaq.com/).